 Did you know that, according to national surveys, one in five people have low vitamin D levels which are associated with a higher risk of poor musculoskeletal health such as rickets, osteomalacia, falls and poor muscle strength?

 We’ve been trying the Oilesen Vitamin D3 range from Swiss pharmaceutical company Valentis, containing high-grade natural ingredients including Extra Virgin Olive Oil.
-The products are vegetarian, family friendly and competitively priced.
+The products are vegetarian, family-friendly and purse-friendly.

-The products are intended to provide supplementary vitamin D3 and there’s a format to suit each member of the family: pregnant women, babies from birth through to older children, adolescents and adults, as well as individuals who may be housebound or who avoid sun exposure.
+Oilesen products are designed to provide supplementary vitamin D3 and there’s a format to suit each member of the family: pregnant women, babies from birth through to older children, adolescents and adults, as well as individuals who may be housebound or who avoid sun exposure.

 Children over 5 years and adults simply take 1 capsule per day during a meal.
 If there are issues with swallowing, the capsule can be chewed or the contents squeezed into a meal, a drink or directly into the mouth.
 1 capsule contains 25 μg of vitamin D3.
 Luckily Ieuan has never had a problem swallowing tablets and has lots of practice with his travel sickness pills.

-The range also includes Oilesen™ Vitamin D3 400 Drops – RRP £6.00 for 10 ml.
+The range also includes Oilesen™ Vitamin D3 400 Drops 10 ml.
 With a base of extra virgin olive oil which aids absorption, this product is intended to provide supplementary vitamin D3 for babies.

 The dropper enables Mums and Dads to easily add a daily dose directly into the baby’s mouth or mix into food or drink.
 Babies can be given 1 drop per day to be taken with a meal from birth.
 1 drop contains 10 μg of vitamin D3.